Corallus-Caninus/RepVap/README.md

 CPUs and the design is made to be very affordable (~$100 for all the bells and whistles).

 RepVap is designed with SolidPython an OpenSCAD wrapper.
-All designs are parametric such that any container could be used.
+All designs are parametric such that any container could be used (A gable fan on a large trash bin is not out of the question).
 All variations of the design can be changed in the respective configuration files for different motherboards or applications.

 Bill of Materials: